jenkins-x/jx-docs/content/getting-started/install-on-cluster.md

     jx compliance delete

+### Ingress on AWS

+On AWS the ideal setup is to use a Route 53 DNS wildcard CNAME to point `*.somedomain` at your ELB or NLB host name; then when prompted by `jx` you install `somedomain` (where `somedomain` is an actual DNS domain/subdomain you own).

+Then all the `Ingress` resources for any exposed service in any namespace will appear as `mysvc.myns.somedomain` - whether for things like Jenkins or Nexus or for your own microservices or Preview Environments.

+Using wildcard DNS pointing to your ELB/NLB also means you'll be able to use all the availability zones on AWS.

+#### Avoiding DNS

+If you want to kick the tyres of Jenkins X without going to the trouble of getting a DNS domain name to use and setting up wildcard DNS you can instead use an NLP and use one of the IP addresses of one of the availability zones as your domain via `$IP.ip`.

+This is not really intended for real production installations; but can be a quick way to get started trying out Jenkins X.

+When using `jx install --provider=(aws|eks)` you are prompted if you want to use DNS and optionally setup a wildcard DNS CNAME record on Route 53; if not we are assuming you're gonna avoid DNS to kick the tyres on a single availability zone IP address by resolving the NLB host name to one of the availability zone IP addresses.

 ### Enabling insecure registries on kops

+This is no longer required as we default to using ECR as the docker container registry now OOTB but if you wish to use the embedded docker registry of Jenkins X inside your kubernetes cluster you will need to enable insecure docker registries.

 Note that if you are on AWS you may want to use the [jx create cluster aws](/getting-started/create-cluster/#using-amazon-aws) command which automates all of this for you!